jordicenzano/fmp4-stream-online-segmenter/README.md

 # fmp4-stream-online-segmenter

-This is a tool that allows you to create a DASH manifest from any fmp4 stream or file.
-For the online version all the process is done inside the browser, so the input fmp4 file is NOT uploaded anywhere making segmentation process fast and secure.
+This is a tool that allows you to create a DASH manifest from any fmp4 stream or file (just 1 h264 / AAC track allowed) For the online version all the process is done inside the browser, so the input fmp4 file is NOT uploaded anywhere making segmentation process fast and secure.
 We use byte ranges request inside the DASH manifest so that allows you to use the same fmp4 file as a source without having to modify it / split it.